sloganking/desk-talk/README.md

 # desk-talk

 Transcription for your desktop.

-A software that records what you say when you press a button down, and types what you said when you release it.
+A modern GUI application that records what you say when you press a button down, and types what you said when you release it.

 > [!IMPORTANT]
 > ⚠️ This video contains sound and is intended to be listened to with audio on. ⚠️

 https://github.com/sloganking/desk-talk/assets/16965931/e5da605b-3a9d-4394-b4ec-a3de65605a65

+## Features

+✨ **Push-to-Talk Transcription** - Hold a key, speak, release to paste
+🎯 **System Tray Integration** - Runs quietly in the background
+⚙️ **Modern GUI Settings** - Beautiful, easy-to-use configuration interface
+📊 **WPM Statistics** - Track your words per minute with rolling averages
+🔒 **Secure API Storage** - API keys stored safely in Windows Credential Manager
+🎤 **Multiple Audio Devices** - Choose any microphone on your system
+🌐 **OpenAI or Local** - Use OpenAI's Whisper API or run models locally
+💾 **Persistent Settings** - All preferences saved between sessions

 ## Setup